wirxkano/Image-Processing-From-Scratch/README.md

 - Learn how digital images are represented and manipulated.
 - Implement basic image processing operations **step by step**.
 - Compare my implementations with trusted libraries like `scipy` and `opencv` to verify correctness.
-- Build intuition about filtering, convolution, correlation, and nonlinear operations.

 ---